95845k/project_rnhanes_dm/README.md

 Each .R file can run independently.
 The final dataset from extract is uploaded as a csv and is used as the initial dataset in transform.
 The final dataset from transform is uploaded as a csv and is used as the modeling dataset in model.
 The complete cases (\_cc) dataset is not used at this time.
 The runtime on prd_code_data_extract.R is about 5 minutes with the downloads accounting for most of the time.
 The runtime on prd_code_data_transform.R is about 10 minutes with the imputation accounting for the most time.
 The runtime on prd_code_model.R is about 5 minutes with svm accounting for the most time.

 If the secondary would like to jump right to the modeling component of the project, run prd_code_model.R.

+The paper is prd_paper.pdf, which was built from prd_paper.tex.
+NOTE: The .tex file will not be able to be compiled.
+The packages and figures are not uploaded to github.
+The .tex is shown just to prove that I did in fact use "TeX" for this report.